payara/Payara/appserver/monitoring-console/webapp/JS_DOCS.md

 ### Multipage Model
 The UI model describes the content and state of the user configurable pages.
-It can be exported to a JSON file and importad from JSON files.
+It can be exported to a JSON file and imported from JSON files.
-The UI model is stored in local browser storage after change to preserve all state changes in case of relead.
+The UI model is stored in local browser storage after change to preserve all state changes in case of reload.

 ```
 UI              = { pages, settings }